bvaughn/immutable-js-store/README.md

 Use the "step" methods to modify the cursor and undo or replay events.

 ##### hasNext(): boolean
-Is there a new state (after) the current cursor?
+Is there a newer state (after) the current cursor?

 ##### hasPrevious(): boolean
 Is there an older state (before) the current cursor?